JaihsonK/DGL/README.md

 ## Definitions

 [1]: A pixmap is an array of pixel data that represents an image.
 Each element in the array tells the colour of the corresponding pixel.
-To create your own sprites, see the project [Pixdraw](https://github.com/JaihsonK/pixdraw)
+To create your own pixmaps for use with DGL, see the project [Pixdraw](https://github.com/JaihsonK/pixdraw)